 Party Mode.
-For those of us who don't have $2-3 million to spare for a single-family home and are forced to live in cramped squalid condo apartments, Sonos offers "party mode" in which changing the source or the song for one Zone Player changes it for all.
-If you are sensible enough to live in a part of the country where you can afford a house large enough to support different music in different rooms, the Sonos will let you play 32 different streams in 32 different zones.
-You can switch between "party mode" and ad hoc linking of zones either from the Sonos Desktop Controller on a PC or from the Sonos remote control.
+Changing the source or the song for one Zone Player changes it for all.
+If you are sensible enough to live in a part of the country where you can afford a house large enough to support different music in different rooms, the Sonos will also let you play 32 different streams in 32 different zones.

 Remote Control.
 Sonos used to make a wonderful hand-sized remote control unit that talks to whichever Zone Player is closest.
 Here's what I wrote about it:

 Subscription Music.
-Sonos works nicely with all of the subscription music services, such as Rhapsody, Pandora, Spotify, MOG, etc.
+Sonos works nicely with all of the subscription music services, such as Deezer, Spotify, Tidal, etc.

-All is not perfect with the Sonos system.
-The line input introduces about a 100 millisecond delay.
-If you hook up one Zone Player to your legacy stereo, for example, and play an LP record or SACD that is then broadcast to other zones, the music will come out of the speakers on those other zones just a little bit later than it came out of the main stereo speakers.
+A Nit for Audiophiles The line input introduces about a 100 millisecond delay.
+If you hook up one Zone Player to your legacy stereo, for example, and play an LP record that is then broadcast to other zones, the music will come out of the speakers on those other zones just a little bit later than it came out of the main stereo speakers.
 This is very evident with percussion.
 If your legacy source is a preamp or receiver with a tape monitor loop, the solution is to connect the Zone Player via the tape monitor loop.
 When you want to play a legacy source throughout the house, set the legacy stereo on "monitor" so that you are actually playing from the analog line output of the Zone Player.
 Now everything is in sync but you've compromised the sound quality of the legacy stereo to some extent.
-Whereas before you had your $1,000 phono cartridge and $5,000 turntable feeding your $5,000 preamp or your high bitrate Super Audio CD, now everything must go through the Zone Player's CD-quality analog-digital and digital-analog converters.
+Whereas before you had your $1,000 phono cartridge and $5,000 turntable feeding your $5,000 preamp, now everything must go through the Zone Player's CD-quality analog-digital and digital-analog converters.